mr-kar/mini-game/README.md

 # mini-game
-membuat game kertas ,gunting,batu menggunakan javascript
+create a paper, scissors, rock game using javascript